San Diego-Scripps Coastal Marine Conservation Area: Recreation and nearby attractions

-Nearby La Jolla Shores is one of San Diego’s most popular beach going destinations.
+Nearby La Jolla Shores is one of San Diego's most popular beach going destinations.
 The long, wide stretch of sand provides plenty of room for families to picnic and build sand castles, set up volleyball nets, or a game of Frisbee.
 A vehicle friendly small boat and kayak launch is located at the end of Avenida De La Playa.
 Local companies offer tours that include kayaking, snorkeling, scuba diving, and trips though the famed sea caves beneath the cliffs.
 Recreational fishing from a kayak is especially popular just outside the protected areas.
 For a more tucked away experience, visitors can find Blacks Beach a little farther north along the coast.

 The easy access makes La Jolla Cove a superb dive location.
 The abundant and healthy marine life and habitat here makes it a draw for beginners and experts alike.
 It is not uncommon for underwater visibility in the cove to exceed 30 feet.
 Visitors can expect to see an array of fish and sea birds, as well as sea lions, harbor seals, dolphins, and even the occasional sea turtle.
 The Cave Store sits along Coast Avenue with the a tunnel allowing guests to view the connected sea cave.

 Children's Pool Beach (also known as Casa Beach), just to the south of La Jolla Cove, has become a famous haul-out and breeding spot for harbor seals, where they can be seen year-round basking on the shore.
 There are many tide pools in this vicinity to explore.
 Visitors can relax and picnic at Kellogg Park, a large grassy area adjacent to the beach with barbecue pits, a playground and restrooms.

 Another area attraction is Birch Aquarium.
 The aquarium is associated with the world-renowned Scripps Institution of Oceanography and is open to the public.

-San Diego-Scripps Coastal SMCA prohibits the take of all living marine resources except that coastal pelagic species, not including market squid, may be taken recreationally by hook and line.
-Matlahuayl SMR prohibits the take of all living marine resources.
-However, California’s marine protected areas encourage recreational and educational uses of the ocean.
-Activities such as kayaking, diving, snorkeling, and swimming are allowed.
+Public Art

+A Map of the Grand Canyons of La Jolla, located at Kellogg Park in La Jolla Shores, was opened to the public in October 2020.
+The 2,200-square-foot mosaic map, embedded in the ground, shows more than 100 life-size images of creatures found just offshore.
+Significant underwater canyons are indicated by varying shades of blue to mark ocean depths.
+The mosaic, made using a process called LithoMosaic, was sponsored by the Walter Munk Foundation for the Oceans, among other community groups.

+In 2023, a 4-000 lb. bronze topographic map of the La Jolla Canyon was installed at Kellogg Park in La Jolla, titled “From the Heights of Mount Soledad to the Depths of the Grand Canyons of La Jolla.”